 Arrive Yushu and get a bird view of the city with Amdo Tibetan Culture.

-Visit the Tibetan Temple of Jiegusi near Yushu.
+Visit the Tibetan Monastery of Jiegusi near Yushu.

 Head to Sanjiangyuan and meet a wolf on the road.